ChrisHammond/DNNScripts/README.md

 # DNNScripts
-A collection of SQL Scripts used by ChrisHammond
+A collection of SQL Scripts used by ChrisHammond.

+Feel free to use these scripts yourself, but use at your own risk.